 This is not so much a problem for me personally, because the majority of my bass fishing would be at night.
 When it’s quiet.

 But could still be a problem for the day fisherman.
-You could always fish somewhere else but sometime when you know your area that doesn’t always cut it.
+You could always fish somewhere else but sometimes when you know your area that doesn’t always cut it.

-Which is great fun I’m sure but not for us lure fisherman?
+Which is great fun I’m sure but not for us lure fishermen?

-But at the end of the day, the jet skis are entitled to enjoy the sea as much as us crazy fisherman.
+But at the end of the day, the jet skis are entitled to enjoy the sea as much as us crazy fishermen.